Trogiken/PiActuate/docs/README.md

 ## Installation
 1. Install Requirements
 2. Download Repository
-3. Run the following in repo directory: `anvil-app-server --app Door_Control` _This will install a large .jar_
+3. Run the following in repo directory: `anvil-app-server --app Door_Control` _This will download a large .jar_
 4. Force quit the WebApp once it has finished starting
-5. Now you can run the program directly from the app.py or via a service
+5. Now you can run the program directly from the command line or via a service

+## Running
+1. Open a terminal in the same directory that contains Door_Control
+2. Run the following replacing capitalized words with proper values `anvil-app-server --app Door_Control --origin http://IPV4:PORT/`

 ## App Config